 Professional indemnity insurance, also known as PI, can help to protect you if claims are brought against you by a client.
-Indemnity insurance will help to put mistakes right and cover any legal costs if a client is unhappy with your work.
+Professional Indemnity Insurance will help to put mistakes right and cover any legal costs if a client is unhappy with your work.

 Indemnity is an obligation by a person to provide compensation for a particular loss suffered by another person.
-Indemnity insurance provides cover to certain professionals or service providers who offer advice, expertise or services.
+Professional Indemnity Insurance provides cover to certain professionals or service providers who offer advice, expertise or services.

 When you buy insurance, whether it’s for your home, car or business, you’ll usually be asked how much cover you want or need.